 research & impactresearch & impact

 Our mission extends beyond financial support.
-We’re advocating for a more equitable and transparent funding environment in Canada.
+We’re advocating for a sector that sees co-ops and worker-centric models as the standard.
 Our research leads to real, measurable impact.

 our work

-We’re committed to ethical research, data analysis, and dissemination on the landscape of indie game studio funding.
+We’re committed to ethical research, data analysis, and dissemination on cooperative operating models in the Canadian game industry and interactive arts sector.
 This work comprises:

 Gauging and narrating our social imprint within the industry.

-Our exploration into equitable funding for Canadian game studios kicked off with a survey in 2021.
-We gathered firsthand insights from the heart of the community, learning about the experiences and challenges faced by indie game studio founders.
+Our exploration into barriers for Canadian game studios and game arts collectives kicked off with a survey in 2021.
+We gathered firsthand insights from the heart of the community, learning about the experiences and challenges faced when accessing funding.
 Read our report.

 Our findings were eye-opening.
-We discovered a stark disparity in funding access, particularly for marginalized creators, with consequences that cascade throughout the industry.
+We discovered a stark disparity in access, particularly for marginalized creators, with consequences that cascade throughout the industry.
 The need for more inclusive funding is obvious.
-But how do we make change?
-We’re working on that.
+Weird Ghosts continues this research.
+Our 2024 survey is now live!

-A big aspect of our advocacy is starting conversations with funders to highlight the equity roadblocks in existing funding models.
-We plan to design and propose inclusive funding approaches that truly centre game studio founders and their needs, with an emphasis on eliminating common barriers for underrepresented devs.
+A big aspect of our advocacy is starting conversations with studios to highlight structural roadblocks.
+We plan to design and propose cooperative models and practices that truly centre artists and founders and their needs, with an emphasis on eliminating common barriers for underrepresented creators.

 metrics of change